Department of Radiology

-Residents and Faculty collaborating on a neuroradiology case at Ben Taub.
+Residents working while on rotation at Ben Taub.

-Radiology Residents and faculty collaborating on a neuroradiology case at Ben Taub.
+Radiology Residents and faculty working at Ben Taub.

 Clinical Rotations